-This analysis is based on Windows Defender 4.8 and tests carried out in April 2018.
+Note: this analysis is based on tests carried out in December 2018.
 Results will inevitably vary over time, but we’ll be doing our best to keep on top of them.

 How Does Windows Defender Compare?